 5. Will I be covered by my MA plan if I live in 2 places during the year?

 It depends.
 Medicare Advantage plans rely on a tight network of local providers, typically in one single area.
 However, some of the larger insurers have set up networks in multiple states.
 If you live in both New York and Florida, your insurer may have networks set up in both locations.
-Ask if your MA plan has a "passport" feature that allows you access in both places where you live.
+Ask if your Medicare Advantage plan has a feature that allows you access it in both places where you live.

 6. How do I get covered if I have an MA plan when I'm traveling?